12 disks, PANTONE printed custom made slipcase and CD wallets 12 postcard inserts A 36*48 cm fold-out print

 Limited edition of 150 copies Signed and numbered

-The box set will ship in 2 installments between August (2 CDs) and October 2017 (10 CDs + slipcase and print), downloads are available to you as soon as a new part for RADIANCE will be released
+The box set will ship in 2 installments between August (2 CDs) and October 2017 (10 CDs + slipcase and print), downloads are available as soon as a new part for RADIANCE will be released

 Includes unlimited streaming of RADIANCE

 via the free Bandcamp app, plus high-quality download in MP3, FLAC and more.

 A dedication to early music pioneer and instrument maker Arnold Dolmetsch, taking inspiration from his 1929 recording of Thomas Weelkes’ Fantasy for a Chest of Six Viols, and the music of Ustad Zia Mohiuddin Dagar

 Peter Söderberg - Theorbe

 The first part in the RADIANCE Subscription Series goes back to a concept that fascinates me for several years now – the interpretation of early music in a spectral style.
 Between 2010-2011 I had worked in a quartet with Che Chen, Robbie Lee and Jozef van Wissem on a presentation of Josquin des Prez’ songbooks where we’d pick an tonal skeleton from one song to build a sustained version around it by searching for its harmonic essence and arrange it for a performance on period instruments.
 The search for an essence of a material is fundamental to my work since computers became my main instrument during the late 90s.
 All my releases are about this inherent something, and RADIANCE Vol.I is the first album featuring an acoustic representation of this idea.